 Than the Burp Infiltrator file will be saved as burp_infiltrator_java.jar.

-Now to enable the burp infiltrator file we will go to the path of the file using the terminal, than to execute it we need to give the command java –jar burp_infiltrator_java.jar –non interactive.
+Now to enable the burp infiltrator file we will go to the path of the file using the terminal, then to execute it we need to give the command java –jar burp_infiltrator_java.jar –non-interactive.
 Then Press Enter the file will be executed.

-We have used –non interactive in our command so that it will automatically configured the default settings else we have to manually configure all the settings.
+We have used –non-interactive in our command so that it will automatically configure the default settings else we have to manually configure all the settings.
 Now we can intercept the request of any website or application based on the supported parameters as shown in the image.